✔ Lovely display quality and specs

 ❌ DVD writer takes space, its need is fading away

-❌ Basic version comes with DOS operating system
+❌ The basic version comes with a DOS operating system

 The Asus Vivobook X541ua is a value-for-money 15.6-inch laptop with moderate performance and acceptable storage space.
 Its built quality is pretty durable.

 This laptop is available in 5 different colours and the one thing that will amaze you is the sound production which is very loud as well as clear.
 The performance of this laptop is still not up to the mark.